haingo-raz/AWS-Visualisation-Website/README.md

 ## Overview

 This project visualizes historical data, sentiment analysis, and prediction data for five NBA teams: Lakers, Celtics, Warriors, Rockets, and Bulls.
-The data is stored in AWS DynamoDB, and sentiment analysis and prediction models are built and deployed using Amazon SageMaker, Amazon Comprehend, and AWS Lambda.
-The front-end of the application is built using ReactJS.
+- The data is stored in AWS DynamoDB
+- Sentiment analysis and prediction models are built and deployed using Amazon SageMaker, Amazon Comprehend, and AWS Lambda
+- The front-end of the application is built using ReactJS and Sass

 ## Features

 - Historical data visualization
-- Sentiment analysis for each team's tweets
+- Sentiment analysis for each team's related news articles data
 - Real-time prediction of each team's future score

 ## Data Collection

-We collected data for the five NBA teams from Twitter using the News API and the Balldontlie API.
+We collected data for the five NBA teams using the News API and the Balldontlie API.

 ## Sentiment Analysis

-We use Amazon Comprehend to perform sentiment analysis on each team's tweets.
-The results are displayed on a pie chart, with each slice representing the percentage of positive, negative, and neutral tweets.
+We use Amazon Comprehend to perform sentiment analysis on each team's related news articles data.
+The results are displayed on a pie chart, with each slice representing the ratio of positive, negative, and neutral news articles date.

 ## Prediction Model

 We use Amazon SageMaker to train a logistic regression model on historical data for each team.
-The model predicts the probability of each team winning their next game.
-The results are displayed on a bar chart, with each bar representing the probability of each team winning.
+The model predicts the scores of each team in upcoming matches.
+The results are displayed on a line chart.

 ## Technologies Used

 - ReactJS
 - Recharts
+- Saas
 - TypeScript
 - Python
 - AWS DynamoDB